CyberFlameGO/svnpython/Doc/using/windows.rst

 startup.

-You can also make all ``.py`` scripts execute with :program:`pythonw.exe`, setting this through the usual facilities, for example (might require administrative rights):
+You can also make all ``.py`` scripts execute with :program:`pythonw.exe`, setting this through the usual facilites, for example (might require administrative rights):

 #.
 Launch a command prompt.
 #.
 Associate the correct file group with ``.py`` scripts::

       assoc .py=Python.File

 #.
 Redirect all Python files to the new executable::

       ftype Python.File=C:\Path\to\pythonw.exe "%1" %*